 To give you a more concrete idea, here’s a rough breakdown of typical costs associated with each stage of product design:

-These figures can vary significantly based on the factors discussed earlier.
+As you can see, these figures can vary significantly based on the scope and complexity of your project, as well as the industry you operate in.
 For a simple consumer product, the total design cost might range from $20,000 to $50,000, while for a complex tech device, it could go up to $100,000 or more.

 Additional Costs to Consider in Product Design